-Separate homeowners' associations (HOAs) govern each neighborhood, but most of the homeowners' association fees paid by residents include cable, landscaping, maintenance, trash, and security.
+Separate homeowners' associations (HOAs) govern each neighborhood, but most of the HOA fees paid by residents include cable, landscaping, maintenance, trash, and security.
 Amenities at Summertree include a golf course, a recreation facility, two outdoor pools, and nine shuffleboard courts.
-Residents enjoy a dance studio, a library, and lots of biking and walking trails.
+Residents also enjoy a dance studio, a library, and lots of biking and walking trails.

-A short drive from Tampa, Southshore Falls offers 866 single-family and attached homes for residents 55+ in three different floor plan models.
-Most activities start at the Wellspring Club, a 14,000 square-foot clubhouse, with a lagoon-style pool, a fitness center, and plenty of space for clubs and meetings such as gin rummy, meditation, scrapbooking, and line dancing.
+A short drive from Tampa, Southshore Falls offers 866 single-family and attached homes in three models.
+Most activities start at the Wellspring Club, a 14,000-square-foot clubhouse with a lagoon-style pool, a fitness center, and plenty of space for clubs and meetings such as gin rummy, meditation, scrapbooking, and line dancing.

 Two outdoor pools are available for swimming and sunning, and there’s also a fitness center, a sauna, an auditorium, and a library.
 Walking trails wind through the property and residents can access a boat dock and a fishing pier.
-There’s lawn bowling, a putting green, and shuffleboard.
+There’s also lawn bowling, a putting green, and shuffleboard courts.
 Sea Towers is in the heart of St. Petersburg, providing active adults with opportunities for art, culture, shopping, and beach-going.

 There are plenty of activities for residents, including billiards, shuffleboard, and horseshoes.
 There’s a golf club, piano night, and a book club.
-Active adults can enjoy the outdoor pool, the walking trails, and the social activities hosted in the 15,000-square-foot clubhouse.
+Active adults can enjoy the outdoor pool, walking trails, and social activities hosted in the 15,000-square-foot clubhouse.
 Spring Hill is a short drive from Tampa, the Tarpon Springs Sponge Docks, and dozens of parks, springs, and hiking trails.